FRYTE’S GOLD: A TALE OF REALMGARD

 Dunstana may be a mere ten years old, but she’s an endless fountain of energy and determination.
 Plus, she has — in Kat’s humble opinion, at least — the very best big sister in all of Realmgard watching her back on her adventures.

-We’ve just met Kat Darkstone, come back next week for Chapter 2 for our first meeting with Dunstana Darkstone herself.
+We’ve just met Kat Darkstone, come back next week for Chapter 2 and our first meeting with Dunstana Darkstone herself.

 If you’re enjoying Fryte’s Gold and don’t want to what for the next chapter, or if you’d like to support me more directly, please consider buying either a paperback (available on most regional Amazon sites) or ebook copy (available on Amazon for Kindle e-readers or in select formats on Smashwords and affiliated retailers).